Books by Barry Zellen

 For more information, please click here.mymy

-12. Culture, Conflict and Counterinsurgency
+12. Culture, Conflict, and Counterinsurgency

-I am pleased (and relieved!) to announce that my 12th book, and second edited volume (my first to be co-edited), on the anthropological and cultural dimensions of counterinsurgency with case studies drawn from South Asia -- Culture, Conflict and Counterinsurgency -- was published in January 2014 by Stanford University Press, with contributions from leading theorists of applied anthropology, counterinsurgency strategy, and the cultural dimensions of international conflict.
+My 12th book, and second edited volume (my first to be co-edited), on the anthropological and cultural dimensions of counterinsurgency with case studies drawn from South Asia -- Culture, Conflict and Counterinsurgency -- was published in January 2014 by Stanford University Press, with contributions from leading theorists of applied anthropology, counterinsurgency strategy, and the cultural dimensions of international conflict.

 Our authors believe that a more enduring victory could have been achieved in Afghanistan.
 However, to secure it we would have to better understand the cultural foundations of the continuing conflicts that rage across Afghanistan and neighboring Pakistan, and shift our strategy from an attritional engagement to a smarter war plan that embraced these cultural dimensions in a more systematic and less piecemeal fashion.